Georg Katzer: Biography

 From 1976 to 1977 he worked in electronic-music studios in Bratislava and Paris.
 In 1978 Katzer was elected to membership in the Academy of the Arts in East Berlin.
 In 1980 he was appointed a professor and subsequently taught a masterclass in composition at the Academy of the Arts until 1991.
 In 1986 he founded the Studio for Experimental Music, affiliated with the Music Department of the Academy of the Arts, and was its artistic director.

 Katzer was a member of the Academy of Arts in East Berlin until 1993, and then a member of the Berlin section of music until his death.
 He served as vice president of the music section from 1994 to 2003.
 From 1989 to 1991, he was president of the German Section of the C.I.M.E.
-(International Council for Electroacoustical Music).
+(International Confederation of Electroacoustic Music).
 From 1990 to 2001, he was a presiding member of the Deutscher Musikrat (German Music Council, a member of the International Music Council).

 Katzer lived in Zeuthen near Berlin until his death on 7 May 2019; he was 84 years old.